Working Group Structure

 Governance Committee

-The Governance Committee is responsible for making recommendations related to governance issues, implementation of the Conflicts of Interest Policy, reviewing the council’s organizational documents, and ensuring compliance with the Bylaws.
+Responsible for making recommendations related to governance issues, implementation of the Conflicts of Interest Policy, reviewing the council’s organizational documents, and ensuring compliance with the Bylaws.

-• Cathy Wallace, State Farm (Chair)
+• Andrea Doss, State Farm (Chair)

 Financial Risk working group